 - 1. Pay the \$5 per copy fee on campus in the Bursar's Office. - 2.
-Take receipt to Express Enrollment Center for transcript printing. - 3.
+Take receipt to the Ivy Tech Enrollment Center for transcript printing. - 3.
 Transcript can be taken with you or mailed to an address of your choice.
 Transcripts cannot be sent electronically from a campus.